Stewart Theatre, Talley Student Union

 The result is an edgy, versatile and fresh take on Mexican music.
 Their infectious sound casts a spell over their audiences (not unlike the legendary Toloache flower still being used in Mexico as a love potion).
 While working to preserve centuries old traditions of Mariachi, Flor de Toloache’s inventive blend of the old and new is innovating the genre and bringing Mariachi music to new audiences around the globe.

-In Spring of 2019, the Gregg Museum of Art and Design will launch Borderlands, a collection of photographs taken on the US and Mexican border.
-Get a sneak peek of the exhibition and enjoy a musical conversation with Flor de Toloache on Friday, April 12.
-Stay tuned for more details!
+In Spring of 2019, the Gregg Museum of Art and Design premiered Susan Harbage Page’s Borderlands, a collection of photographs taken on the US and Mexican border.
+Get a sneak peek of the exhibition and enjoy a musical pop up and artist conversation with Flor de Toloache on Friday, April 12 at 6pm.
+Click here for more details!